 While a number of DIYers manage to save money, other less experienced ones often get stuck with a bunch of problems.

-The book “How to Build a Tiny House” we are going to review here, is directed towards DIY beginners.
+The book “How to Build a Tiny House Step-by-Step” which we are going to review here, is directed toward DIY beginners.
 It explains in a clear way the basics of the construction process.

 Would you learn absolutely everything and would be able to build a tiny house after reading it?
 The purpose of this book is to provide an overview of many different ways of building your future house.
 It is not a step-by-step guide for constructing a particular model.